yuchen071/Feedforward-Classification-Network/README.md

 # Feedforward Classification Network from Scratch
-## Instructions
+## About the Project
-Implement a feedforward neural network (FNN) model by yourself to classify the MNIST dataset.
-Deep learning packages such as Pytorch and Tensorflow are not allowed.
+Implement a feedforward neural network (FNN) model by yourself to classify the MNIST dataset without using deep learning packages such as PyTorch or Tensorflow.

-1. Design a FNN model architecture and perform the random initialization for model weights.
-Run backpropagation algorithm and use mini-batch SGD (stochastic gradient descent) to optimize the parameters

-    (a).
-Plot the learning curves and the accuracy of classification versus the number of iterations until convergence for training data as well as test data.
-    (b).
-Repeat 1(a) with different batch sizes.
-    (c).
-Repeat 1(a) by performing zero initialization for the model weights.

 ## Requirements
 MNIST dataset source: https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz

 The root folder should be structured as follows:
 ```
-root
+📁 root
-  ├─ main.py
+  ├─ 📄 main.py
-  └─ mnist.npz
+  └─ 📄 mnist.npz
 ```
 ### Dependecies
 ```